-Majoring in Human Development and Family Studies with a Child Life Emphasis or taking some of the child life courses is approproate for anyone who may work in any sort of healthcare setting with children.
-We strongly encourage Students who are Pre-Medicine, Pre-Physicians Assitant, Pre-Nursing, Pre Ocupational Therapy, Pre- Physical Therapy etc. to speak with an academic advisor about the major or at least taking some of the the Child Life Courses.
+Majoring with the Child Life Emphasis or taking some of the child life courses is approproate for anyone who may work in any sort of healthcare setting with children.
+We strongly encourage Students who are Pre-Medicine, Pre-Physicians Assitant, Pre-Nursing, Pre Ocupational Therapy, Pre- Physical Therapy, etc. to speak with an academic advisor about the major or at least taking some of the the Child Life Courses.

-For those who have chosen Chidl Life for a career you will need to do the following to become a Certified Child life Specialist:
+For those who have chosen Child Life for a career you will need to do the following to become a Certified Child Life Specialist:

 - Complete specific course work provided in the Human Development and Fmaily Studies major with Child Life Emphasis

 - Be chosen for and sucessfully complete an internship at a hospital endoursed by the Association of Child Life Professionals (ACLP for short.
 Formerly Child Life Council).
 Many hospitals are now requireing the complettion of a Child Life Practicum before you are eligable to apply for their intenship.
 Be sure to keep this in mind when making your academic plans with your advisor.